 What Is The Arancino Made Of?

 Sicilian Arancini Rice croquettes are filled.
-The filling can be as varied as you like, with peas and tomato sauce, ham and mozzarella cheese, ragu, only vegetables, seafood, etc. This Montalbano’s croquettes recipe has been produced by the Sicilians for a thousand years.
+The filling can be as varied as you like, with peas and tomato sauce, ham and mozzarella cheese, ragù, only vegetables, seafood, etc. The Sicilians have produced this Montalbano’s croquettes recipe for a thousand years.

 Best Type of Rice for Sicilian Arancino (Montalbano Arancini Recipe)

-Other options could be carnaroli rice or vialone nano rice, which are similar to arborio rice in terms of texture and consistency.
+Other options could be carnaroli rice or vialone nano rice, similar to arborio rice in terms of texture and consistency.